vorakl/vbl/README.rst

 Installation
 ============

-The installation is as easy as
+The installation process is as easy as

 1. Download the latest version of the library from this collection
 2. Include it into your script.